bss114/OHMC_Colaboratory/Protocols/MetagenomeSeq/IlluminaPrep_Scaled.md

 ## Protocol

-To start, assess input size.
+To start, assess input concentration.
 For microbial DNA 0.2-100ng will work.
 If there's <20ng it will be necessary to quantify the amount to adjust the number of PCR cycles as necessary.

 Safe stop points are marked in this protocol.
 Unless at a safe stop point, move on to the next step immediately.